 1998 Grand Mound Development Guidelines

 Design guidelines applicable only within the Grand Mound urban growth area were developed through a community workshop process in 1998.
-The design guidelines apply to commercial, industrial and multifamily developments.
+The design guidelines apply to commercial, industrial, and multifamily developments.
 The purpose is to encourage the development of visually attractive developments that will give Grand Mound its own cohesive identity and distinguish it from other interchange areas along the I-5 corridor.
-The guidelines are also intended to promote high quality development that will enhance property values and mitigate the impacts of urban development through enhanced architectural design.
-(Resolution No. 12108, 12/20/99)16331
+The guidelines are also intended to promote high quality development that will enhance property values and mitigate the impacts of urban development through enhanced architectural design (Resolution No. 12108, 12/20/99).
+In 2023, the Design Guidelines were incorporated into the Thurston County Code as a new Chapter, and some changes were made to further help to create a sense of place (Resolution No. 16331 12/12/23).

 2017 Voluntary Stewardship Work Plan

 The Thurston County Voluntary Stewardship Program (VSP) is an alternative approach to protect critical areas on agricultural lands.
 The VSP allows the County to work closely with stakeholder to develop voluntary, site-specific stewardship plans for agricultural uses in lieu of critical areas regulations.
 The County submitted a plan that was approved by the Washington State Conservation Commission on April 26, 2017.

+11. Natural Resources Conservation Service, United States Department of Agriculture Web Soil Survey (2022)

+Thurston County bases classification and identification of agricultural lands of long-term commercial significance upon the land capability classification system of the United States Department of Agriculture Handbook No. 210.
+Designated agricultural lands are mapped using prime soils as listed in the Natural Resource Conservation Service USDA’s Web Soil Survey, 2022 that have a land capability classification of 1-3 or have a land capability classification of 4s and a National Crop Commodity Production Index (NCCPI) rating of 0.5 or higher.
+A list of soils used is in the designation is listed below.